2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 ![help sublime](/assets/help_sublime.png)

+## Alphabet
+**"help alphabet"**
-I also have a "help alphabet" pop-up, which is pretty straightforward (shows the alphabet).
-You can find the code for these pop-ups in the [Talon Community repository] or [my Talon help.py].
+Just in case you forget the alphabet, there is also a "help alphabet" pop-up, which is pretty straightforward in showing the alphabet commands.

-> **Go Practice!**
+**Go Practice!**
 Navigate the help pop-ups using the above commands.
 To dismiss a pop-up, say (or click) "cancel".
-{: notice}
+{: .notice}

 # Words and Phrases
 Example from [standard.py](https://github.com/2shea/talon_configs/blob/master/standard.py).
 {: .notice--warning}

+## Using Talon Mode
-Spelling every word using the alphabet would not be very efficient.
-Some users switch to `dragon mode` and use Dragon directly, but I most often use a set of commands in my Talon library that allow me to capture full words and phrases.
+Spelling every word one letter at a time using the alphabet would not be very efficient.
+I use a set of commands in my Talon library that allow me to capture full words and phrases.
 Talon has some syntax `<dgnwords>`, `<dgndictation>`, or the greedy version `<dgndictation>++` which capture text following a command.

 phrase \<dgndictation> [over]
  : "phrase hello world" &rarr; `hello world`